19 Easy Ways to Lose Weight Like a Celebrity

 This crisp, refreshing fruit is among the most super of superfoods: They boast the powerful antioxidant quercetin and vitamins C and B-6, which keep your cholesterol levels low and slash your risk for heart disease.
 But thanks to their high fiber count, an apple a day can do more than keep the doctor away—it can help you trim down, too.

 Sick of eating your fruit plain?
-Smear some peanut butter on some slices for a hit of protein or whip up one of these 10 Apple Recipes for Weight Loss.
+Smear some peanut butter on some slices for a hit of protein or whip up one of these apple recipes for weight loss.

 Beware of “Healthy” Breakfast Impostors

-Just because it doesn’t have a cartoon character on the box, doesn't mean it’s a good-for-you cereal.
+Just because it doesn’t have a cartoon character on the box, doesn’t mean it’s a good-for-you cereal.
 In fact, many healthy looking cereals are just sugar bombs in disguise.
-Steer clear of things like Crackin’ Oat Bran (22 grams of sugar/cup) and Raisin Bran (19 grams of sugar/cup) and stick with one of these 11 Best Brand Name Cereals for Weight Loss.
+Steer clear of things like Crackin’ Oat Bran (22 grams of sugar/cup) and Raisin Bran (19 grams of sugar/cup) and stick with one of these best cereals for weight loss.

 Aim for 10,000